Mir Hussein bin Haydar

 Hussein ruled for only two months and fourteen days.
 According to local historian Ahmad Donish, “this emir has achieved extraordinary perfection and merit, he mastered all sciences, including foreign ones.
 He knew versification, medicine, alchemy and fortune telling".

+Death

 Mir Hussein reigned for only two months and fourteen days (October–December 1826).
 According to some reports, he was poisoned by Hakim Kushbegi.
 Emir Mir Hussein died in December 1826 and was succeeded by Umar bin Haydar.